 Here’s a look at some well-known brands/models, what they feature, and what you can expect to pay for each:

 SwagTron sells a range of scooters, boards, and bikes, and made a big name for themselves early in the hoverboard boom.
 They have four separate hoverboard models, each with varying features, capabilities, and prices.
 Their models are UL certified, a measure taken to help ensure the safety of the devices.
-This is the breakdown of the styles and prices:
+SwagTron T1 will set you back around 500 bucks and the T6 will be a couple of hundred bucks more expensive.

 You can compare the models on their site to get a detailed breakdown of the differences.
 The main thing to keep in mind is that the pricier models include more powerful motors, greater range, better batteries, and the ability to link via a smartphone app and play music through a Bluetooth connection.